-While 2020 began with a modest 141 recalls in the first quarter, the COVID-19 pandemic limited regulatory oversight activities at the start of the second quarter, when recalls fell 44% YOY to 79.
-As the year continued, quarterly recalls remained low with 52 in the 3rd quarter, before rising to 91 by the end of the year.
+While 2020 began with a modest 141 recalls in the first quarter, the pandemic hampered regulatory oversight activities at the start of the second quarter when recalls fell 44% year over year to just 79.
+As the year dragged on, quarterly recalls remained low with 52 in the third quarter, before rising to 91 by the end of the year.
 Regulators attributed these fluctuations to an overall inability to deploy oversight, resulting in missed food safety issues.

-For the 16th straight quarter, undeclared allergens remained the top contributor to recalls in the food industry.
+- Undeclared Allergens: For the 16th straight quarter, undeclared allergens remained the top contributor to recalls in the food industry.
 Undeclared allergens accounted for nearly half, 48%, of all recalled food and beverages.
 Milk led the list with 83 recalls, followed by soy, (28) nuts (25), and eggs (15).
 Sulfates, wheat, and peanuts were also leading contributors.

-The Silver Lining of 2020
+The Silver Lining

 All along the supply chain, a revival of cleanliness emerged.
 The pandemic put health guidelines into an entirely different light for essential workers.
-In 2020, the industry shifted its primary focus to protecting its workforce through strengthened cleaning and sanitation processes.
+As a result, the industry shifted its primary focus to protecting its workforce through strengthened cleaning and sanitation processes.
 This renewed effort serves as a solid foundation for future food safety initiatives.

 Reducing Recalls in 2021 and Beyond